dvlpmike/cheatsheets/ansible/ansible.md

 ansible all -m package -a 'name=nginx state=present'

 ```
+## Inventory

+Ansible uses an inventory file to define the hosts that it manages.

+You can also specify a different inventory file by using the -i flag when running Ansible commands.

 ## Ad-hoc modules
 Ansible ad-hoc commands are commands that allow you to perform a one-time execution of one or more tasks on selected hosts, without the need to create and run playbooks.